Qurayyat, Oman: Landmarks

 Qurayyat has many historical landmarks with the first being Quaryyat Fort which was built by Said bin Khalfan al-Busaidi around 200 years ago, the fort was built for defense as well as residential purposes.
 The fort was modified in 1987 to become a museum to contain the states historical pottery and weaponry.

 Another historical landmark is Sheikh Malik's Mosque, which is located near Qurayyat Fort, the remarkable feature of this mosque is its height which makes it visible from a distance.

 Khor al-Milh (Salt Estuary) is located 6 km south of the center of Qurayyat and it is one of the most impactful locations in the state as fossil fuels and human presence remains were found there that are linked back to 3000–4000 BC.
 The naming of the place comes from the craft of its people as for hundreds of years, people extract salt in traditional ways.

-Purple - Portuguese in Persian Gulf in the 16th and 17th centuries.
+Purple - Portuguese Empire in the Persian Gulf in the 16th and 17th centuries.
 Main cities, ports and routes.